apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 test coverage of the CAS codebase is approximately `94%`.
 Furthermore, a large number of test categories that group internal unit tests are now configured to run with parallelism enabled.

+### Java 23

+As described, the JDK baseline requirement for this CAS release is and **MUST** be JDK `21`.
+We are still waiting for the wider ecosystem of supporting frameworks and libraries to catch up to Java `23`.
+We anticipate the work to finalize in the next few release candidates and certainly prior to the final release.
+Remember that the baseline requirement will remain unchanged and this is just a preparatory step to ensure CAS is ready for the next version of Java.

 ### Jaeger Distributed Tracing

 Jaeger is an open-source distributed tracing platform, that is now